CalyxOS/calyxos.org/pages/docs/guide/security/identifiers.md

 To read these permanent identifiers, an app requires the `READ_PRIVILEGED_PHONE_STATE` permission, which is not available to a normal app.
 Since Android 10, only carrier apps and system apps may have this permission.
 This is true of both CalyxOS and stock Android.

 Most commercial Android distributions come with carrier apps pre-installed for all the major carriers in the region where the phone is sold.
 These carrier apps then get automatically activated when a SIM card for that carrier is detected.
 This give the mobile phone carrier [special access to certain phone functions](https://source.android.com/devices/tech/config/uicc), such as configuring WiFi calling.
-It also gives them access to the permanent identifiers.
+It also gives them access to the permanent device identifiers.
 Additionally, these carrier apps can be installed automatically by the Google Play Store.

 With CalyxOS, there are no included carrier apps and carrier apps cannot be installed automatically.